geraldgwaragithub/zimbot-v66/README.md

 > A Fully PRECIOUS COOL BOT BY DRIPS MEMES <br>
 >
-## DONT FORGET TO GIVE A STAR🌟 AND FORK
+## DONT FORGET hiTO GIVE A STAR🌟 AND FORK